1iveowl/custom-claim-provider/README.md

 ## Step 8 (optional): Debugging the custom extensions API

-If you set a debugging breakpoints in the API code, the process described in step 7 above will fail when you run the http request.
+If you set a debugging breakpoints in the API code, the process described in step 7 above will fail as you run the http request.
+The Entra ID identity provided will detect the delay in the response and the authentication will be interrupted.
+For more details see: [Troubleshoot a custom claims provider - Microsoft identity platform | Microsoft Learn](https://learn.microsoft.com/en-us/entra/identity-platform/custom-extension-troubleshoot)

-In order to attach a debugger, we need a way to test the API without involving Entra ID.
-To accommodate this this, the `appsettings.json` defines `AuthorizedParty`as an array, in the sample.
+To attach a debugger to the API, we need a way to test the API without involving Entra ID.
+To accommodate testing and debugging the `appsettings.json` in the sample code defines `AuthorizedParty`as an array:

 ````json
 ...